anonymous-sysuser/SEDiff/afl/README.md

 # download the source code of interpreter.
 ./afl-clang-fast
 ```
+2. Put the static analysis result file in the name of `static.txt` under ` hybrid_metric/llvm_mode/`.
+The instrumentation tool will uses it to guide the instrumentation.

 ## Test
 You can run our scope-aware fuzzing with the basic afl commands.